Borough of Eastleigh

-The Borough of Eastleigh is a local government district and borough in Hampshire, England, bordering the unitary authority of Southampton, Test Valley, the City of Winchester and the Borough of Fareham.
-Eastleigh is separated from the New Forest by Southampton Water.
+The Borough of Eastleigh is a local government district with borough status in Hampshire, England.
+It is named after its main town of Eastleigh, where the council is based.
+The borough also contains the town of Hedge End along with several villages, many of which form part of the South Hampshire urban area.

+The neighbouring districts are Fareham, Winchester, Test Valley, Southampton and (across Southampton Water) New Forest.
 Water bounds much of the borough, with Southampton Water and the River Hamble bordering the east and southwest of the district.
-The built-up nature of neighbouring Southampton and the urban area around the town of Eastleigh contrast with the rural nature of much of the borough, which lies within the Hampshire Basin.
+The borough lies within the Hampshire Basin.

 The original Eastleigh borough was formed in 1936 following the incorporation of the former Eastleigh Urban District Council.
 The borough as it is today was formed in 1974, when the existing Borough of Eastleigh expanded to include part of the former Winchester Rural District as a result of the Local Government Act 1972.
-The name of the borough was chosen by the children's author, Charlotte Mary Yonge.
-There are eight parishes within the borough, but some areas are unparished and controlled directly by the borough council, which has 44 seats.
-The council's headquarters is in the town of Eastleigh itself.
-The borough is also served by seven county councillors and two members of Parliament.
 The borough's Latin motto, "Salus populi suprema lex" translates as "The Welfare of the People is the most important Law".

-Eastleigh is rather urbanised with a population of 125,900 in the 2011 census and a high population density.
-However, that population is in better general health than the South East region and the country.
 The borough is served by two motorways and seven railway stations as well as an international airport.
 There is also a ferry linking Hamble-le-Rice in Eastleigh to Warsash in Fareham, and a disused canal running through the north of the borough.

 There are eight scheduled monuments and around 180 listed buildings in the borough, with Netley Abbey, Bursledon Windmill, the chapel of Netley Hospital, and Netley Castle among them.
 The borough also contains eight conservation areas and around 20,000 trees protected by tree preservation orders.